b1rr0/ronin/message-queue.md

 - **Metadata is cached** to avoid hitting coordinator on every message
 - **Fresh metadata** is fetched when cache expires or on errors
 - **Smart partition selection** based on broker load metrics (CPU, memory, disk, message rate)

+**For more information about load balancing challenges and solutions in Apache Kafka, see:** [How We Solve Load Balancing Challenges in Apache Kafka](https://medium.com/agoda-engineering/how-we-solve-load-balancing-challenges-in-apache-kafka-8cd88fdad02b)

 ```go
 type Producer struct {